opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     drawChessboardCorners(img, patternsize, Mat(corners), patternfound);

-**Note:**

-The function requires white space (like a square-thick border, the wider the better) around the board to make the detection more robust in various environments.
+.. note:: The function requires white space (like a square-thick border, the wider the better) around the board to make the detection more robust in various environments.
 Otherwise, if there is no border and the background is dark, the outer black squares cannot be segmented properly and so the square grouping and ordering algorithm fails.

 findCirclesGrid
 -------------------
+Finds the centers in the grid of circles.

 .. ocv:function:: bool findCirclesGrid( InputArray image, Size patternSize, OutputArray centers, int flags=CALIB_CB_SYMMETRIC_GRID, const Ptr<FeatureDetector> &blobDetector = new SimpleBlobDetector() )

-    Finds the centers in the grid of circles.
+.. ocv:pyfunction:: cv2.findCirclesGridDefault(image, patternSize[, centers[, flags]]) -> centers

     :param image: Grid view of source circles.
 It must be an 8-bit grayscale or color image.